What is GroupMe and is It Safe?

-Adding and removing members of a group chat also becomes a way to cyberbully and isolate.
-Each time a group member is added or removed, a message shows up as part of the group chat.
-These adds and removals can become serious as kids fight over who can be a part of their group, but no real discussion takes place.
-Instead, there are just heated additions and removals, and hurt feelings.
+Adding and removing members of a group chat also becomes a way to bully and isolate.
+Each time a group member is added or removed, a message shows up as part of the group chat announcing their departure, leaving a breadcrumb trail of exclusion and hurt feelings.